Death toll rises to 4 in Indiana mall shooting

 GREENWOOD, Ind.
-(WXIN) — At least three people and the suspected shooter are dead in a shooting at the Greenwood Park Mall in Indiana, police said Sunday evening.
+(WXIN) — Three people and the suspected shooter are dead in a shooting at the Greenwood Park Mall in Greenwood, Indiana, police said Sunday evening.

 Police said they received a call of shots fired inside the mall’s food court around 6 p.m.